Montrose (band): History

-As the result of a near-fatal amphetamine overdose during his stint with the Edgar Winter Group, Ronnie Montrose observed a strong personal anti-drug/anti-alcohol stance during this period, exemplified by his insistence that all Montrose band members abide by a strict policy of drug and alcohol-free performances.
+As a result of a near-fatal amphetamine overdose during his stint with the Edgar Winter Group, Ronnie Montrose observed a strong personal anti-drug/anti-alcohol stance during this period, exemplified by his insistence that all Montrose band members abide by a strict policy of drug- and alcohol-free performances.

-After the departure of vocalist Bob James following the band's performance at Winterland on December 31, 1976, Montrose imploded as a group and Ronnie Montrose resurfaced a year later with the solo instrumental album Open Fire, released in January 1978.
-During this period the guitarist also worked with jazz-fusion drummer Tony Williams.
+After the departure of vocalist Bob James following the band's performance at Winterland on December 31, 1976, Montrose imploded as a group, and Ronnie Montrose resurfaced a year later with the solo instrumental album Open Fire, released in January 1978.
+During this period, the guitarist also worked with jazz-fusion drummer Tony Williams.
 In 1979, along with Montrose holdovers Jim Alcivar and Alan Fitzgerald, drummer Skip Gillette, and Scottish vocalist Davey Pattison, Ronnie Montrose formed a new group in the progressive hard rock mould named Gamma.
 The band's debut, Gamma 1 was released in 1979.
 Their second release, Gamma 2 (1980), saw former Montrose drummer Denny Carmassi replacing Skip Gillette and bassist Glenn Letsch replacing Alan Fitzgerald, who went on to become a founding member (as keyboardist) of Night Ranger.